Foster Community, Communication, and Resilience Through the Principal Leadership Program

 The PLP provides a network of peers for participants to connect and exchange ideas with, which creates a positive, effective learning environment.

-Culminating Celebration (Virtual)
+Culminating Celebration

 Certificate of Completion